cran/hstats/README.md

 To be better able to compare pairwise interaction strength across variable pairs, and to overcome the problem mentioned in the last remark, we suggest as alternative the unnormalized test statistic on the scale of the predictions, i.e., $\sqrt{A_{jk}}$.

-Furthermore, we do pairwise calculations not for the most *important* features but rather for those features with *strongest overall interactions*.
+Furthermore, instead of focusing on pairwise calculations for the most *important* features, we can select features with *strongest overall interactions*.

-#### Three-way interactions
+### Three-way interactions

 [1] also describes a test statistic to measure three-way interactions: in case there are no three-way interactions between features $x_j$, $x_k$ and $x_l$, their three-dimensional partial dependence function $F_{jkl}$ can be decomposed into lower order terms: